Mad About the Toy: Viewing figures

+Critical response

 Tony Sokol of Den of Geek gave the episode 3 out of 5 points ranking, stating "The Simpsons' 'Mad About the Toy' plays too far to the inside and tries to have it both ways.
 Like Grampa's stories it takes a very circuitous road, but goes nowhere, besides Texas and New York.
 Grampa gets the last word, but like many of his never-ending asides, it is too much rant but not enough rave.
 That's what they used to say back in his day before raves were raves and Molly was just what you called a girl who went out with a gangster."

 Dennis Perkins of The A.V.
 Club gave the episode B+ ranking, stating "It's a risk—not for addressing homosexuality, but for putting the story in the hands of Grampa, a supporting character used most often for the sort of quick-hit swipes at reactionary codgery mocking internet memes were invented for.
 But few characters on The Simpsons exist just as their initial stereotypes at this point, and there's a longer-than-most history of the show finding just the right touches of grudging humanity in the old coot to make 'Mad About The Toy' work."